gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 ## Story: User specifies centrally that a plugin should be applied to multiple projects

+## Story: New plugin mechanism can be used to apply plugins from `buildSrc`

 ## Story: New plugin mechanism can be used to apply `Gradle` plugin

 ## Story: New plugin mechanism can be used to apply `Settings` plugin